Czech100/SSE550_Final_Project/README.md

 Step 2: Install Required Packages
 The user needs to install the python packages tkinter, tkcalendar, and pillow:
 1. Tkinter is a GUI toolkit usually included with Python, so it might not have to be installed.
 If the GUI toolkit needs to be installed, the user can install it using a packaged manager.
---a.
-Windows:
-----i.
-On Windows, Tkinter is included with the standard Python installation from python.org.
-If you've installed Python from there, you should already have Tkinter.
---b.
-Linux:
----i.
-On Linux, you can install Tkinter using the distribution’s package manager.
-For example:
-------1.
-On Debian/Ubuntu:
---------a.	sudo apt-get install python3-tk
-------2.
-On Fedora:
---------a.	sudo dnf install python3-tkinter
-------3.
-On CentOS:
---------a.	sudo yum install python3-tkinter
---c.	macOS:
-----i.
-On macOS, Tkinter is also included with the standard Python installation from python.org.
-If you're using Homebrew, it should also include Tkinter when you install Python:
-------1.	brew install python
 2. PIL(Python Imaging Library)/Pillow: This is used for image processing tasks, like loading and displaying images in your GUI.
 Pillow is an updated fork of PIL and can be installed via pip:
 a.	pip install pillow
 3.	tkcalendar: This package provides the calendar widget used in your application.
 You can install it using pip: